 You can rent a fat bike at the resort and choose from a variety of beginner to more advanced trails.
 They groom the trails which does make the riding part much easier!

 These bikes are sort of like mountain bikes but with even fatter tires (4 to 5 inches!).
 This gives you much more stability in the snow and quite frankly makes riding in the snow a breeze!

 I bundled up (too much!) and took the bike out on the trails around the resort.
 It didn’t take me long to get hot and really get a workout while enjoying empty trails while the sun came up over the mountain peaks.
 It was magical!!

 9. Drive to Talkeetna and Back – Summer or Winter

-It’s a 2 hour scenic drive north to the little town of Talkeetna at the end of the spur road.
-It’s a wonderful place to spend day strolling the 3 block main street, visiting the Mayor (a cat!), shopping, eating and drinking!
-The 3 block Main Street ends at the river one of the highlights of the area, and a place for great views of Denali National Park peaks.
+It’s a 2-hour scenic drive north to the little town of Talkeetna at the end of the spur road.
+It’s a wonderful place to spend the day strolling the 3-block main street, visiting the Mayor (a cat!), shopping, eating, and drinking!
+Main Street ends at the river one of the highlights of the area, and a place for great views of Denali National Park peaks.

 How to Do a Day Trip to Talkeetna

 Start early in the morning so that you’ll have plenty of time to play in Talkeetna.
 And make sure to book your flightseeing adventure in advance in the summer as it can be quite popular.
 I’ve done flightseeing in the winter and summer with K2 Aviation.